 Why Are FSTs Actually Used?

-FSTs seem to serve a single purpose: they are basic checks that officers use to screen for symptoms of intoxication or drug use.
+FSTs serve a single purpose: they are basic checks officers use to screen for symptoms of intoxication or drug use.
 You'll be let go if you "pass," but you'll almost certainly be arrested if you "fail."
 Isn't this a fair deal?

-FSTs, in fact, is one-sided.
+FSTs, in fact, are one-sided.
 If an officer asks you to conduct the FSTs, it's either he or she already thinks you're drunk and is searching for a way to show it.
-There's nothing you can do to "pass" at this stage because the exams are difficult and everybody can make a mistake at some point.
-If you're nervous when standing on one leg, for example, it's not because standing on one leg is difficult; it's because you've been drinking, according to the cop.
+There's nothing you can do to "pass" at this stage because the exams are difficult, and everybody can make a mistake at some point.
+For example, if you're nervous when standing on one leg, it's not because standing on one leg is difficult; it's because you've been drinking, according to the cop.
 You'll be told you couldn't obey orders if you try to follow the officer's finger with your head instead of your feet, even if the instructions were given instantly, on a windy night, alongside a busy highway.